Street cafe furnishings grant

 Details of the layout of your proposed arrangement will be obtained from the licensing department so we can align the proposed set up with the goods looking to be purchased.

-All purchases should ideally be sourced locally and not from websites such as Ebay or Amazon etc. One quote is required for all goods being purchased.
+All purchases should ideally be sourced locally and not from websites such as eBay or Amazon.
+One quote is required for all goods being purchased.

 We want to make this process as simple as possible, so that decisions can be made quickly and funding transferred to businesses without delay.